 - the mentee decides that they have achieved their goals from the relationship, or

-- the mentor, in consultation with the MM Coordinator, believes the relationship to no longer be achieving worthwhile goals.
+- the mentor, in consultation with their Mentoring Men Coordinator, believes the relationship is no longer achieving worthwhile goals.

 What can I expect from my mentor?

 You can expect your mentor to:

 - listen and be supportive;

 - provide non-judgemental support;